microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 ### [Get-MgBetaApplicationExtensionProperty](Get-MgBetaApplicationExtensionProperty.md)
 Read a directory extension definition represented by an extensionProperty object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaApplicationExtensionPropertyCount](Get-MgBetaApplicationExtensionPropertyCount.md)
 Get the number of the resource

 ### [Get-MgBetaApplicationFederatedIdentityCredential](Get-MgBetaApplicationFederatedIdentityCredential.md)
 Read the properties and relationships of a federatedIdentityCredential object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaApplicationFederatedIdentityCredentialCount](Get-MgBetaApplicationFederatedIdentityCredentialCount.md)
 Get the number of the resource